quasarframework/quasar/docs/src/pages/start/playground.md

 title: Quasar Playground
 ---

-You can fork and use these links for reporting issues on Github too.
+You can fork and use these links for reporting issues on GitHub too.
 These links (obviously) use the Quasar UMD version.

 | Supplier | URL |
 | --- | --- |